stephendwolff/fastspring/README.md

 # fastspring

-This is a simple Python module designed to interact with the FastSpring ordering and subscription API.
+This is a simple Python module designed to interact with the FastSpring Classic ordering and subscription API.
 This module requires [xmltodict][1] to work.
 Data is passed into and returned from the API object in dicts.